seal-questionFrequently Asked Questions

 1. Model status unavailable

-Confirm whether the provider supports the model or whether the provider's model service status is normal.
+Confirm whether the provider supports the model or check whether the provider's model service status is normal.

-Model cannot recognize images / cannot upload or select images
+Model cannot analyze images / unable to upload or select images

-First confirm whether the model supports vision.
-Popular models in Cherry Studio are categorized; models that support vision have a small eye icon after their name.
+First confirm whether the model supports image recognition.
+Popular models in Cherry Studio are categorized; models with a small eye icon after their name support image recognition.

-Vision-capable models will support image file uploads.
-If the model functionality is not correctly matched, find the model in the provider's model list, click the settings button after its name, and check the image option.
+Image-capable models will support uploading image files.
+If the model's function is not correctly matched, find the model in the provider's model list, click the settings button after its name, and check the image option.

-Detailed model information can be found from the corresponding provider.
-Like embedding models, models that do not support vision do not need to have image functionality forcibly enabled; checking the image option has no effect.
+Model-specific information can be found on the corresponding provider's site.
+Like embedding models, models that do not support vision do not need image functionality enabled — checking the image option has no effect.

 Last updated